Regan Booty: Barrow

 On 17 July 2025, Booty joined League Two side Barrow on a three-year deal for an undisclosed fee.

 On 17 November 2025, Booty returned to the National League, joining Boreham Wood on loan until 21 January 2026.
+The loan move was made permanent on 14 January 2026, with Booty signing a contract until the summer of 2028.

 International career

 In March 2023, Booty received his first call-up for the England C team for their game against Wales C.

 Personal life

 Booty is the son of former professional footballer Martyn Booty.